Skip to main content

 Electronic Cigarettes | Frequently Asked Questions

-Starting on July 1, 2019, electronic cigarettes (e-cigarettes) and other tobacco products will be subject to the existing Tobacco Products Tax, which is a 92% excise tax paid by wholesale dealers and added to the final retail price paid by the consumer.
-E-cigarettes are not the only new products that are taxable; see the next question for the new products covered under the updated definition of taxable “other tobacco products.”
+Electronic cigarettes (e-cigarettes) and other tobacco products are subject to the Tobacco Products Tax, which is a 92% excise tax paid by wholesale dealers and added to the final retail price paid by the consumer.

 • Tobacco.
 Certain tobacco products are taxable in Vermont when manufactured from, derived from, or contain tobacco, and when intended for human consumption.
 This excludes cigarettes, little cigars, roll-your-own tobacco, snuff, and new smokeless tobacco, which are subject to different taxes and rates.